fiddler-labs/fiddler-chatbot/docs/srcdocs--build-deploy-script.md

 ## Best Practices

 1. **Test Locally** - Always test Docker builds locally before running the full script
+2. **Use Cache for Development** - Use default caching behavior during development for faster iteration
+3. **Disable Cache for Production** - Consider using `--no-cache` for production builds to ensure completely fresh dependencies
-2. **Review Changes** - Check what files are being copied into the Docker image
+4. **Review Changes** - Check what files are being copied into the Docker image
-3. **Monitor Deployments** - Watch the deployment status after script completion
+5. **Monitor Deployments** - Watch the deployment status after script completion
-4. **Backup Strategy** - Keep previous image versions in ECR for rollback capability
+6. **Backup Strategy** - Keep previous image versions in ECR for rollback capability
-5. **Environment Separation** - Use different ECR repositories for different environments
+7. **Environment Separation** - Use different ECR repositories for different environments
+8. **Cache Troubleshooting** - If builds behave unexpectedly, try `--no-cache` to rule out stale cache issues

 ## Support